2023-08-31 16:15:09

 The cells trained for fat

 The drugs are usually given in type 2 diabetes to facilitate the absorption of insulin to convert carbohydrates into energy.
 “We believe that there is huge potential in the field of immune metabolism for the treatment of such defects as well.
-In our study, we were not only able to discover a new immune defect, but above all to show that the function of the patient’s immune cells could be improved again – by normalizing the metabolism in the immune cells, although it is a congenital immune defect. “, says Kaan Boztug, senior author of the study, scientific director at St. Anna Children’s Cancer Research, professor at the Medical University of Vienna and adjunct principal investigator at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences (ÖAW).
+In our study, we were not only able to discover a new immune defect, but above all to show that the function of the patient’s immune cells might be improved once more – by normalizing the metabolism in the immune cells, although it is a congenital immune defect. “, says Kaan Boztug, senior author of the study, scientific director at St. Anna Children’s Cancer Research, professor at the Medical University of Vienna and adjunct principal investigator at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences (ÖAW).

 Whether the mutation of NFATC1, like many other congenital gene defects of the immune system, increases the risk of cancer in humans has yet to be finally clarified, says Boztug.
 The question of whether the defect can cause an autoimmune reaction, i.e. the destruction of the body’s own cells by the human body, has not yet been answered.
 In any case, this reaction was demonstrated in the mouse model.
 Research is therefore still needed to understand the NFATC1 gene defect and its effects in more detail.
 This is also the view shared by Safa Baris of Marmara University, co-latest author of the study, Professor of Pediatric Allergy and Immunology.
 He led patient recruitment.